civiccc/react-waypoint/README.md

     threshold: PropTypes.number,

     /**
-     * Scrollable Parent - A custom parent to determine if the
+     * Scrollable Ancestor - A custom ancestor to determine if the
      * target is visible in it.
 This is useful in cases where
      * you do not want the immediate scrollable ancestor to be
      * the container.
 For example, when your target is in a div
      * that has overflow auto but you are detecting onEnter based
      * on the window.
      */
-    scrollableParent: PropTypes.any,
+    scrollableAncestor: PropTypes.any,

     /**
      * FireOnRapidScroll - if the onEnter/onLeave events are to be fired